Arrovian Aggregation of Convex Preferences: Skew-Symmetric Bilinear Utility Functions

 \begin{restatable}{proposition}{propssb} A preference relation $\succ$ can be represented by an SSB function if and only if it satisfies continuity, convexity, and symmetry. \end{restatable}

 SSB functions are unique up to scalar multiplications.
 We therefore write $\phi \equiv \hat\phi$ if and only if there is some $\alpha>0$ such that $\phi = \alpha \cdot \hat\phi$, i.e., if $\phi$ and $\hat\phi$ represent the same preferences.
 We will also write ${\succ}\equiv \phi$ if ${\succ}$ is represented by the SSB function $\phi$.
 Every preference relation ${\succ}\in \mathcal R$ other than complete indifference can be associated with a unique normalized SSB function on $\Delta\times\Delta$ whose largest positive value is equal to $1$.
-Let $\Phi$ denote the set of all SSB functions that are normalized in this way.\footnote{The same kind of normalization for vNM utility functions is used by \citet{DhMe99a} and \citet{BoCh15a} in the characterization of relative utilitarianism.} Since all outcomes have finite support, $\phi(p,q)$ can be written as a convex combination of the values of $\phi$ for pure outcomes \citep{Fish84c}.
+Let $\Phi$ denote the set of all SSB functions that are normalized in this way.\footnote{For vNM utility functions, this normalization boils down to the normalization of relative utilitarianism \citep{DhMe99a,BoCh15a}.} Since all outcomes have finite support, $\phi(p,q)$ can be written as a convex combination of the values of $\phi$ for pure outcomes \citep{Fish84c}.
 For this purpose, we identify every alternative $a\in \mathcal U$ with the pure outcome that assigns probability $1$ to $a$.
 Then, for all $p,q\in\Delta$,

 We will often represent SSB functions restricted to $\Delta_X$ for $X\subseteq \mathcal U$ as skew-symmetric matrices in $\mathbb R^{X\times X}$.